 On September 4, 2009, the plaintiffs filed a pro se 42 U.S.C. § 1983 complaint on behalf of themselves and all others similarly situated, alleging that the new mail policy at Manatee County Jail and the Defendants' practice of opening privileged mail and censoring the newspaper given to inmates violated the plaintiffs' constitutional rights.

 The court appointed pro bono counsel to the Plaintiffs on October 26, 2009.
 Plaintiffs' counsel filed an amended complaint on February 18, 2010, claiming that the new mail policy violated the First and Fourteenth Amendment rights of the inmates and the inmates family members and friends.
 The plaintiffs' group included two inmates and two family members of inmates.
 The plaintiffs sought injunctive relief.

-On May 28, 2010, the District Court (Judge Elizabeth A. Kovachevich) dismissed the plaintiffs' complaint.
-The District Court (Judge Kovachevich) held that regulations and policies involving incoming mail are valid if they are reasonably related to legitimate penological interests.
-Gambuzza v.
-Parmenter, No. 8:09-cv-1891-T-17TBM, 2010 WL 2179029, *5 (May 28, 2010) (quoting Turner v.
-Safley, 482 U.S. at 85, 107 S.Ct.
-2254 (1987)).
-The court held that postcard only mail policies are reasonably related to penological interests and cited precedent from the Middle District of Florida.
+On May 28, 2010 Judge Elizabeth A. Kovachevich dismissed the plaintiffs' complaint.
+The court held that postcard only mail policies were reasonably related to penological interests and cited precedent from the Middle District of Florida.
+Turner v.
+Safley

 Maurice Youkanna - 07/04/2014